GemmaClucas/Mountain_Chickadee_diets/Qiime_commands_2022samples.md

       --m-metadata-file metadata.txt \
       --o-visualization barplot_ArthropodaC.qzv

+## Can I output the table with the sequences?

+    qiime metadata tabulate \
+      --m-input-file rep-seqs_Plate1.qza \
+      --m-input-file taxonomy.qza \
+      --o-visualization tabulated-feature-metadata.qzv

+Yes this works!

 ## 10. What if I run the MiFish taxonomy classification on the sequences?

 Checking for contamination…